Privacy Policy: How Your Data Is Collected, Used, and Protected

 9. Data Retention and Deletion Policies

-Retention timelines often depend on:
+Retention timelines typically depend on:

-• Business necessity
+• Business necessity and operational requirements

-• Tax obligations
+• Tax record obligations

-• Fraud prevention requirements
+• Fraud prevention and investigation needs

 • Legal compliance standards

-• Technical backup limitations
+• Technical limitations around backup and archival systems

 Data Type Retention Example